camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 ---

-Camunda BPM Run is a pre-packaged distro of the Camunda BPM platform, including the Camunda webapps (Cockpit, Tasklist, Admin) and the [REST API]({{< ref "/reference/rest/overview/_index.md" >}}).
+Camunda Platform Run is a pre-packaged distro of the Camunda Platform, including the Camunda webapps (Cockpit, Tasklist, Admin) and the [REST API]({{< ref "/reference/rest/overview/_index.md" >}}).

-The idea behind Run is to provide a full Camunda BPM distro with a simple but powerful configuration mechanism that can be operated by everyone, regardless of their knowledge about Java or application server configuration.
+The idea behind Run is to provide a full Camunda Platform distro with a simple but powerful configuration mechanism that can be operated by everyone, regardless of their knowledge about Java or application server configuration.

 For a step-by-step installation guide head over to the [installation section]({{< ref "/installation/camunda-bpm-run.md" >}}) and get started in minutes.

-# Starting with Camunda BPM Run
+# Starting with Camunda Platform Run

 After downloading the [distro](https://downloads.camunda.cloud/release/camunda-bpm/run/) ([enterprise](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/run/)) and unpacking it to a folder, you will find the following structure: